-The analysis above is largely based on a simple measure of labor productivity, which is affected by various factors.
-Since the wage equals marginal products of labor(MPL) in a competitive environment, a more appropriate and economic theory-oriented approach is to estimate MPL from an economic model and compare it to the wage.
-In the following analysis, we take this approach; we estimate the production function and quantify the evolution of MPL over time and compare it to the evolution of wage growth.
+The analysis presented above is largely based on a simple measure of labor productivity, which is affected by various factors.
+Because the wage equals MPL in a competitive environment, a more appropriate and economic theory-oriented approach is to estimate MPL from an economic model and compare it with the wage.
+In the following analysis, we take this approach; we estimate the production function and quantify the evolution of MPL over time and compare it with the evolution of wage growth.

 Here, the technology information is key.
 As discussed in Section 4.1, production function estimation without technology information may cause bias.
 With a similar mechanism as in the markup discussion, such bias may further result in a qualitatively different conclusion on MPL.
-To address such concerns, it is crucial to examine the relationship between MPL and wage with and without technology information.
+To address such concerns, it is crucial to examine the relationship between MPL and wages with and without technology information.